TNA Knockout Music: History

-In May 2002, the professional wrestling federation Total Nonstop Action Wrestling (TNA) was founded by Jeff and Jerry Jarrett.
+In May 2002, the professional wrestling promotion Total Nonstop Action Wrestling (TNA) was founded by Jeff and Jerry Jarrett.
 Dale Oliver was hired in the same year as TNA's inception to be its Head Music Composer and Director of Audio Production.
 Dale's work with the company is mainly writing and producing theme music for the company's various wrestling personalities, programming and live events.

 In 2006, TNA Knockout Music LLC. was filed on September 21 to serve as the record label for TNA Entertainment LLC, the parent company of TNA Wrestling.

 On August 6, 2016, TNA Knockout Music LLC, alongside TNA Entertainment LLC., were both collapsed as the company began to trade as Impact Ventures LLC., following a restructuring with Billy Corgan becoming president, and former TNA president Dixie Carter becoming chairwoman.

-Following the collapse of TNA Knockout Music, TNA would continue to release music independently as Impact Wrestling Music through TuneCore.
+Following the collapse of TNA Knockout Music, the promotion would continue to release music independently through music distributor, TuneCore.

-In early 2017, TNA Wrestling/Impact Ventures was renamed to Impact Wrestling/Anthem Wrestling Exhibitions by Anthem Sports & Entertainment, who purchased the company following Corgan's leave.